Science-Alive/Science-Alive.github.io/_posts/tis-the-season-to-code/2025-10-23-files-and-folders.md

 A file path for macOS or Linux might look like this:
 **/home/username/Wattson/hello.txt**

-In the above example we can see that folders are seperated using the **forward slash ( / )** and the file names end with their type, in this case a text file.
+In the above example we can see that folders are separated using the **forward slash ( / )** and the file names end with their type, in this case a text file.

 With Windows the file path looks a little different, the same example above might look like this:
 **C:\Users\Wattson\hello.txt**

-The biggest differences being that Windows use a letter based drive as well as using the **backward slash ( \\ )** to seperate folder names.
+The biggest differences being that Windows use a letter based drive as well as using the **backward slash ( \\ )** to separate folder names.

 ### Practice